beamX/control-node/README.md

 }
 ```

+- `host_spec` host the configuration of a single host the release can be deployed to

+#### Declare a `namespace`

-- Declare a `namespace_spec` which define the namespace for a given release.
+- This defines the environment for a given release
-Notice that the namespace allows specifying a list of `hosts` and `registry`.
-A registry module offers API to retrieve the release tar and here we use a
-`Local` registry which will retrieve the release tar from the filesystem.

 ```elixir
 namespace_spec = %ControlNode.Namespace.Spec{